Next Dates available for booking:

 - core interpreting skills and using them in practice

-- challenges specific to various community interpreting settings and will learn to address them
+- challenges specific to various public service interpreting settings and will learn to address them

 - how to learn relevant terminology and develop your vocabulary